 - Change the adhesive completely.

 Option one isn’t likely to cause too much disruption to the production line.
-You already know the adhesive works with the substrates, you just want a quicker time.
-Sure there may be other side effects, such as becoming more brittle, or a decrease in durability, but this option will definitely bond and it will have a quicker cure time.
+You already know the adhesive works with the substrates, you just want a quicker cure time.
+Although there may be other side effects, such as becoming more brittle, or a decrease in durability, this option will definitely bond and it will have a quicker cure time.
 Reach out to your adhesive manufacturer and they should be able to assist with this option.

 Option two is where it becomes slightly more difficult.
 Changing adhesives is never an easy process.
 We know that.
 But needs must and that adhesive cure time isn’t just magically going to speed up by itself.
-So what are the adhesive options?
+So what are the other adhesive options?